V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems

 The innovations of this paper include:

+\begin{itemize} \item [1)] We propose a calibration method for cooperative vehicle and infrastructure LiDAR systems that thoroughly exploits the spatial associations between perception objects, characterized by its independence from initial extrinsic parameter values and real-time capabilities.

-\begin{itemize} \item [1)] We introduce the Overall IoU metric, which monitors the real-time calibration performance of extrinsic parameters.
+\item [2)] We introduce the Overall Intersection over Union metric (oIoU), which monitors the real-time calibration performance of extrinsic parameters.
 Central to this, we propose a method for constructing an affinity matrix for vehicle-road nodes, encoding the correlation between vehicular and roadside targets.

-\item [2)] We propose a calibration method for cooperative vehicle and infrastructure LiDAR systems that thoroughly exploits the spatial associations between detection boxes, characterized by its independence from initial extrinsic parameter values and real-time capabilities.

-\item [3)] The effectiveness of our method is validated through comparative and ablation experiments on the DAIR-V2X dataset, which is also classified according to the difficulty levels of the calibration tasks.
+\item [3)] The effectiveness of our method is validated through comparative and ablation experiments on the DAIR-V2X dataset.

 \end{itemize}